wilyuhm/CLcrawler/README.rst

 :Contact: william.keidel@gmail.com
 :Authors: Me
 :organization: No affiliation.
-:status: This is a "work in progress"
+:current status: This is a work in progress.
+Currently will pull from vehicle sales on Craigslist and return Year, Make, Model, price.
+Relies on well formatted craigslist posts.